 - Other etiologies: drug-induced meningitis (NSAIDs, co-trimoxazole), parameningeal foci (epidural abscess, epidermoid cyst), and malignancy (lymphoma, carcinoma).

-- Physical Examination: meningismus, cranial nerve palsies, rash (depending on cause), hand-foot-mouth disease (multiple oral ulcers and papulovesicular rash of palms and soles commonly seen with enterovirus), acute flaccid paralysis (WNV, polio), genital herpes (>1/3 of primary genital HSV-2 infections in women are accompanied by meningitis; 11% in men).
+- Physical examination: meningismus, cranial nerve palsies, rash (depending on the cause), hand-foot-mouth disease (multiple oral ulcers and papulovesicular rash of palms and soles commonly seen with enterovirus), acute flaccid paralysis (WNV, enteroviruses including polio), genital herpes (>1/3 of primary genital HSV-2 infections in women are accompanied by meningitis; 11% in men).

-- CSF: 10 to < 1,000 WBC typical, mostly lymphocytes or monocytes (PMNs may be seen early in course)
+- CSF: 10 to < 1,000 WBC typical, predominantly lymphocytes or monocytes (PMNs may be seen early in the course, particularly with enteroviruses)

 - Elevated protein